 A split sample from an acceptance test shall not be used for a process control test.
 The Engineer will designate the location where samples are to be taken.
 Samples shall be taken by the Contractor per CP 61.
 The Engineer will be present during the sampling and take possession of all acceptance samples.
 Samples transported in different containers will be combined and mixed before molding specimens.
 All materials are subject to inspection and testing at all times.

-Pavement thickness acceptance will be determined by cores.be per
+Pavement thickness acceptance will be determined by cores or magnetic pulse induction (MPI).

+Acceptance tests for thickness using MPI shall be the Contractor’s process control tests.
+MPI testing shall be per AASHTO T359

 When compressive strength testing is specified, the Engineer will distribute electronically to the concrete supplier all compressive-strength Owner Acceptance (OA) data for the concrete supplied to the project.
 The Engineer will distribute the OA compressive strength data within two business days of the 7-day and 28-day compressive strength testing.
 The data will include the compressive strength and batch ticket number at a minimum.
 The Contractor shall not have a valid dispute or claim as a result of any action or inaction by the Department related to the distribution of test results.